zacck-zz/ElixirBasics/src/processes/notes.md

   message -> # do some stuff
 end
 ```

+This macro will remove the first message from the mailbox and process it.
-The receive macro allow using pattern matching to enable one to use different messages to run different flows
+The receive macro allows using pattern matching to enable one to use different messages to run different flows

 ```Elixir
 receive do